Build a SwiftUI Barcode Scanner for iOS and macOS with Dynamsoft Capture Vision

 #endif

-Decoding Barcodes on iOS
+Decode Barcodes from Camera Frames on iOS

 The barcode decoding methods for macOS and iOS differ slightly.
 For macOS, you pass width, height, stride, and format directly to the capture method.
 On iOS, an ImageData object is created and passed to the capture method: